sergiuionescu/gym-gopherfx/README.md

 Reward:
 * 0 - for waiting/buying
 * trade_result - for selling
-* -1 - for selling with no open position or buying with an open position
+* -1 - when depleting the budget

+The episodes ends when the trading day is over or the budget is depleted.